syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 Download entire source code from GitHub `here`.

 N> You can refer to our [.NET MAUI ListView](https://www.syncfusion.com/maui-controls/maui-listview) feature tour page for its groundbreaking feature representations.
-You can also explore our `.NET MAUI ListView example` to know how to render set of data items with Xamarin.Forms views or custom templates.
+You can also explore our `.NET MAUI ListView example` to know how to render set of data items with .NET MAUI views or custom templates.